HideMyAss (HMA) is a giant in the world of VPNs.

 You bet I do.

-HMA’s past may not be blemish-free, but the VPN has dusted itself off and is now one of the most secure in 2020.
+HMA’s past may not be blemish-free, but the VPN has dusted itself off and is now one of the most secure.

 It also offers excellent server coverage and works perfectly with Netflix.